eesazahed/github-pro-education-tutorial/README.md

 Add your school email address and verify it.
 Once it is verified, go to https://education.github.com/.
 This will allow you to be eligible for GitHub Pro.
 Sign in with your GitHub account.

 Then, head to Benefits.
-Scroll down and click Get student benefits.
+Scroll down and click **Get student benefits**.

 ![image2](https://user-images.githubusercontent.com/97064249/215526941-b1a1e2fc-bcd9-4edd-bf8e-61a4e1cd82ac.png)